bburch01/FOTAAS/README.md

 * **Kubernetes**
 * **Cloud Deployment**

-The FOTAAS system consists of 4 micro-services (telemetry, simulation, analysis, status), a CLI (Command Line Interface) application, and a Console Web application.
-The 4 micro-services are completely de-coupled from each other via gRPC APIs and each service encapsulates a private datastore that can only be accessed via API calls to the service (i.e. this is a true micro-services based architecture).
+The FOTAAS deployment consists of 4 microservices (telemetry, simulation, analysis, status), a CLI (Command Line Interface) application, a Console Web application, and a GCP Cloud SQL database.
+The 4 micro-services are completely de-coupled from each other via gRPC APIs and each service encapsulates a private datastore that can only be accessed via API calls to the that service (i.e. this is a true microservices based architecture).

 ## FOTAAS Build And Cloud Deployment

 The 4 FOTAAS services, console web application, and CLI application are built with docker compose.
-The resulting docker images are pushed to GCR (Google Container Registry) and the system is deployed to a GKE (Google Kubernetes Environment) cluster via kubectl and a non-trivial (i.e. production quality) orchestration yaml.
+The resulting docker images are pushed to GCR (Google Container Registry) and the system is deployed to a GKE (Google Kubernetes Engine) cluster via kubectl and a non-trivial (i.e. production quality) orchestration yaml.

 While you can easily enough clone the FOTAAS repo for code review, deploying it to a GKE cluster will not be trivial